 Beauty Dishes

 Adored by portrait photographers, the beauty dish offers a distinct effect that is nearly impossible to mimic with another modifier.
-It bounces the light from a deflector plate to evenly illuminate the dish, creating a soft, yet crisp light with superb contrast.
-Also, since the light source is deflected, hot spots are eliminated and a unique catchlight is created.
-This is obviously ideal for portraits—it helps smooth skin and creates a natural look.
+It bounces the light from a deflector plate to evenly illuminate the dish, creating a soft, yet relatively well-defined light with superb contrast.
+Also, since the light source is deflected, excessively bright areas known as “hot spots” are eliminated and a unique catchlight is created.
+This is obviously ideal for portraits—it helps smooth skin and create a natural look.
+There are two types of beauty dish, rigid and collapsible.
+Unless you’re permanently set up in a studio, the collapsible design is the way to go.
+These behave similarly to a traditional softbox but offer a rounder shape for a more visually pleasing catchlight in your subject’s eye.

 Snoots and Barndoors